jye56/get_data_course_project/codebook.md

 * This codebook is very brief, mainly for the purpose of practicing tidying up data.
 I do not understand the physical or physiological meanings of the data, preventing me from giving more detail description, such as units and the meanings.
-Had I understand the physical meaning of the data, my codebook would have been more detailed.
+Had I understood the physical meaning of the data, my codebook would have been more detailed.